 - I wrote a more complete comparison of Cloud Storage a few years ago.
 It’s probably getting out of date now but the though process may be useful.

 - When you download photos from your camera, don’t remove them from the camera before they’ve reached one of your backups.
 I move them to a “downloaded” folder on the camera storage which I remove periodically.

 - If you have a memory card slot in your laptop, that can work as a fast on-site backup (if your laptop gets stolen so does the on-site backup though, so make sure you have an off-site one too)

 - Your initial off-site backup might take while, several days even.
-Leave your computer on and connected as much as possible since your new files won’t be backed up until it’s complete.
+Leave your computer on and connected as much as possible since your files won’t be backed up until it’s complete.

 - You should test your backups to check they work as you think they will, restore your files onto a spare computer or borrow a friends.
 You can always delete them once you know you’ll be able to do it when you need to!